 Chinese President Xi Jinping (R) meets with his Russian counterpart Vladimir Putin in Da Nang, Vietnam, Nov.
 10, 2017.
 (Xinhua/Lan Hongguang)

-Putin said Russia stands ready to enhance cooperation with China in regional and international affairs, carry out closer communication and coordination within multilateral frameworks and push for the creation of the Free Trade Agreement of the Asia Pacific.
+Russia stands ready to enhance cooperation with China in regional and international affairs, carry out closer communication and coordination within multilateral frameworks such as the APEC, and push forward the construction of the Free Trade Agreement of the Asia Pacific, said Putin.

 China is willing to join Russia in firmly boosting high-level development of bilateral ties so as to better promote their respective security and development, and safeguard regional and global peace and stability, Xi said.

 He told Putin that as the socialism with Chinese characteristics has entered a new era while Russia has also been walking in steady steps toward a stronger and wealthier country.

 "At this crucial time for our respective development, China-Russia ties are also facing new development opportunities," he said, urging both sides to continue expanding mutual support and enhance all-round cooperation.